centipede-royale/CentipedeRoyale/README.md

 ### What is Centipede Royale?!

-Centipede Royale is a twist on the classic Snake game from the arcades and PCs!
-Players take control of our centipedes (snakes) and attempt to
+Centipede Royale is a twist on the classic Snake game from the arcades and PCs.
+Players take control of our centipedes (snakes), building walls and fight to be the last centipede standing.